Francis I of France: Military action

-Francis I was held captive in Madrid.
-In a letter to his mother he wrote, "Of all things, nothing remains to me but honour and life, which is safe."
+Francis was held captive in Madrid.
+In a letter to his mother, he wrote, "Of all things, nothing remains to me but honour and life, which is safe."
 This line has come down in history famously as "All is lost save honour."
-Francis made major concessions to Charles V in the Treaty of Madrid (1526), signed on 14 January, before he was freed on 17 March.
-An ultimatum from Ottoman Sultan Suleiman to Charles V also played an important role in his release.
-Francis I surrendered any claims to Naples and Milan in Italy.
-Francis recognised the independence of the Duchy of Burgundy, which had been part of France since the death of Charles the Bold in 1477.
+Francis was compelled to make major concessions to Charles in the Treaty of Madrid (1526), signed on 14 January, before he was freed on 17 March.
+An ultimatum from Ottoman Sultan Suleiman to Charles additionally played a role in his release.
+Francis was forced to surrender any claims to Naples and Milan in Italy.
+He was forced to recognise the independence of the Duchy of Burgundy, which had been part of France since the death of Charles the Bold in 1477.
 And finally, Francis was betrothed to Charles' sister Eleanor.
-Francis was allowed to return to France in exchange for his two sons, Francis and Henry, but once he was free he argued that his agreement with Charles was made under duress.
-He also claimed that the agreement was void because his sons were taken hostage with the implication that his word alone could not be trusted.
+Francis returned to France in exchange for his two sons, Francis and Henry, Duke of Orléans, the future Henry II of France, but once he was free he revoked the forced concessions as his agreement with Charles was made under duress.
+He also proclaimed that the agreement was void because his sons were taken hostage with the implication that his word alone could not be trusted.
 Thus he firmly repudiated it.
 A renewed alliance with England enabled Francis to repudiate the treaty of Madrid.

-Francis persevered in his hatred of Charles V and his desire to control Italy.
-By the mid-1520s, Pope Clement VII wished to liberate Italy from foreign domination, especially that of Charles V, so he allied with Venice to form the League of Cognac.
+Francis persevered in his rivalry against Charles and his intent to control Italy.
+By the mid-1520s, Pope Clement VII wished to liberate Italy from foreign domination, especially that of Charles, so he allied with Venice to form the League of Cognac.
 Francis joined the League in May 1526, in the War of the League of Cognac of 1526–30.
-Francis' allies proved weak, and the war was ended by the Treaty of Cambrai (1529; "the Peace of the Ladies", negotiated by Francis’ mother and Charles’ aunt).
-The two boys were released, and Francis married Eleanor.
+Francis's allies proved weak, and the war was ended by the Treaty of Cambrai (1529; "the Peace of the Ladies", negotiated by Francis's mother and Charles' aunt).
+The two princes were released, and Francis married Eleanor.

+On 24 July 1534, Francis, inspired by the Spanish tercios and the Roman legions, issued an edict to form seven infantry Légions of 6,000 troops each, of which 12,000 of the 42,000 were to be arquebusiers, testifying to the growing importance of gunpowder.
+The force was a national standing army, where any soldier could be promoted on the basis of vacancies, was paid wages by grade and granted exemptions from the taille and other taxes up to 20 sous, a heavy burden on the state budget.